Monitoring a Cluster with Galera Manager

 Changing Time Period Displayed (Figure 6)

-You may also change the refresh rate to every second, or a less frequent amount of time (e.g., every minute).
+You may also change the refresh rate to every second, or a less frequent amount of time (for example, every minute).
 You can see a list of choices available in the screenshot shown in Figure 7 below:

 Changing a Monitor's Perspective